 Herbal worm remedies have been used successfully for many years.
 They are particularly effective for less severe infestations and are safer and gentler than over-the-counter medications.
 There are no rigorous tests of the natural de-worming remedies available since there is no money to be made there, but these remedies have been used for many years for humans and animals.

-When using either of these remedies, it can take 3 days or more for the worms to begin to be eliminated, depending on the overall health of the animal and whether or not the animal is constipated.
-The worms will pass out of the animal's system in their stools.
-If the animal is constipated, a laxative herb such as Only Natural Pet Laxa-Herb is recommended to aid digestion and elimination since constipation will hinder the de-worming process.
-Digestive Enzymes and Probiotics are also good companions to any de-worming program, conventional or herbal, to help aid the digestive tract.
+Digestive Enzymes and Probiotics are also good companions to any de-worming program, conventional or herbal, to help support the digestive tract.
 Follow the de-worming process with a course of a herbal gastrointestinal supplement, like Only Natural Pet GI Health Herbal Formula or Only Natural Pet GI Support capsules, both of which support the intestinal tract and make the animal less susceptible to further infestation.

 Depending on where you live, choosing a method of heartworm control may be a difficult decision.
 Residents of the Pacific Northwest are fortunate and do not have a heartworm problem.
 Those living in the Southeastern states and on the Gulf Coast, however, must deal with the issue year-round.
 If you live in an area where the risk of heartworm infestation is high, the decision of whether or not to use conventional heartworm medications to prevent heartworm infestation is one that should be guided by careful research and consultation with a holistic veterinarian.
 If it snows where you live, then year-round heartworm protection is over-kill.